TDA-Jyamiti/fzz/README.md

 into CMakeLists.txt.

-Commands for building are quite standard
+Commands for building are quite standard:

 ```
 cd [dir-to-fzz]